growth Archives - CFO Centre Australia

 A typical company finance function can be divided up into 3 areas.
 However, many businesses believe the finance role is principally to produce accurate accounts.

 Most SME business owners want to focus on the business and not the numbers.
-The business is their baby and they want it to be their sole focus – not financials!
+The business is their baby and they want it to be their sole focus – not the financials!

 The areas which the business owner will seek help in first will be determined by the focus and needs of the business whether in sales, operations, admin or finance.
 If we look at the finance function, it is traditional to break it down into 3 roles: